ConnectingWithCode/cwc-website/README.md

 # cwc-website
-New CWC website using no frameworks
+New Connecting With Code website using no frameworks